-How To Use Nginx As A Reverse Proxy With SSL (Tutorial)
+How To Use Nginx As A Reverse Proxy With SSL

+Are you looking for a simple tutorial for how to use Nginx as a reverse proxy with SSL?
+This guide will walk you through exactly that!
 Nginx is a powerful tool.
 It allows you to serve multiple apps, websites, load-balance applications and much more.
 All that flexibility is powered by a relatively simple configuration system that uses nearly-human-readable configuration files.

-Why use Nginx as a reverse proxy?
+Why Use Nginx as a Reverse Proxy With SSL?

 This guide will assume a general understanding of using a Linux-based system via command line, and will further assume the following prerequisites:

-• Ubuntu 18.04
+• Ubuntu 22.04

 • Non-Root User